timotejroiko/tiny-discord/docs/InteractionServer.md

 ### interaction

 Emitted when a Discord Interaction is received.
-You must respond to the interaction by returning an [InteractionResponse](#InteractionResponse) object from inside the callback function (see examples at the end of the page).
-If multiple interaction listeners are created, the one that returns first will be used as the response.
+You must respond to the interaction by returning an [InteractionResponse](#InteractionResponse) object or an [InteractionFileResponse](#interactionfileresponse) object from inside the callback function (see examples at the end of the page).
+If multiple interaction listeners are created, the fastest valid response will be used and all others will be discarded.

+IMPORTANT: this event has to be responded to as fast as possible.
+Discord requires a response to be returned in under 3 seconds including any delays caused by the network, therefore the user should be careful with async callbacks and defer when needed.

 |parameter|type|description|
 |-|-|-|